How Many Tesla Powerwall 3’s Do I Need for My AZ Home?

 1. Review 12 months of utility bills to identify your highest usage months

-2. Calculate daily average by dividing monthly kWh by days in the month
+2. Calculate the daily average by dividing the monthly kWh by days in the month

-3. Focus on summer months (June-September) when consumption peaks
+3. Focus on the summer months (June-September) when consumption peaks

 4. Add 10-15% buffer for unexpected usage spikes